ndlarsen/prometheus-metrics-exporter/README.md

 # Prometheus Metrics Exporter

+## Description
 PME is a simple application to scrape values from JSON or HTML HTTP endpoints and push metrics to a prometheus pushgateway.
-The application might come in handy when for example:
+The application might come in handy e.g. when:
-- your scrape targets are behind a NAT firewall and your prometheus instance cannot reach them from the outside.
+- your scrape targets are behind a NAT firewall and cannot be reached from the outside by your prometheus instance.
-- for some reason you cannot or are not allowed to set up a prometheus client on the systems you wish to monitor.
+- for some reason you cannot or will not set up a prometheus client on the systems you wish to monitor.

 The tool is neither a service nor a daemon.
-If you want continuous pull/push, set up something like a CRON job.
+If you want continuous export of metrics, deploy a container with a CRON job executing the binary.
-Values can be scraped from JSON by [dot-notation](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/adjsn/simple-dot-notation-access-to-json-data.html#GUID-7249417B-A337-4854-8040-192D5CEFD576) or from HTML by [XPath](https://en.wikipedia.org/wiki/XPath).

 Currently PME supports following prometheus instruments:
  - counter
  - gauge

+There are currently no plans on adding support for the reamining instruments.

+Values can be extracted from JSON by [dot-notation](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/adjsn/simple-dot-notation-access-to-json-data.html#GUID-7249417B-A337-4854-8040-192D5CEFD576) or from HTML by [XPath](https://en.wikipedia.org/wiki/XPath).

 ## Command line flags
 `-config=path/to/configFile`